20 Sep, 2024

 All animals are packed together indoors on most "modern" farms.
 Feeding them necessitates complex machines, while disease prevention necessitates constant treatment.
 The cruelty involved in today's farm animal management, breeding, growing, and murdering is utterly ugly and horrible.

-Modern Farming Techniques in India
+Modern Farming Methods in India

 1. Aeroponics: Aeroponics is a method of growing plants without the use of soil in an air or mist environment.
 It is a subtype of hydroponics that works by suspending the plant root in the air.
 Farmers will have more control over the amount of water they consume if they utilize this strategy.

-2. Hydroponics: The hydroponics method of farming uses less soil and does not require any form of soil.
+2. Hydroponics: The hydroponics method of modern farming uses less soil and does not require any form of soil.
 The process requires growing healthy plants without the use of solid media, employing nutrients such as a mineral-rich water solution.
 Hydroponic farming is a subset of hydroculture, and the nutrients employed in these systems come from a variety of places.

 Top 5 major differences between Traditional and Modern Farming